 By collecting evidence, it will be easier to identify on who should be held liable for the accident:

 - Is the other party negligent, or did they cause the injury on purpose?

 - Has an obstacle been there long enough for the other party to be capable of resolving it a long time ago?

 - Are there enough warnings put up to bring attention to the obstacle?

 Your medical records can also serve as part of the evidence.
 As mentioned earlier, most of these injuries must be diagnosed and treated extensively.
 The more proof you have that justifies your condition, the more stronger your case will be, especially if the other party didn’t agree to the negotiated settlement.
-When you’ve collected the evidence, contact a personal injury law firm to discuss your case.

 How To Recover